 |Protection||Gallon Freezer ZipLoc||To protect camera gear from rain|

 As noted in the table at the beginning of the article, you can get almost 3x better resolution with higher quality, but heavier and more expensive lenses.
 They are especially helpful if you think you might want to make large prints from your photos.
-My favorite lens for most trips, despite its weight and moderate cost, is the Sony 18-105mm G Series Zoom (far left in the photo below).
+My favorite lens for most trips, despite its weight and moderate cost, is the Sony 18-105mm G Series Zoom (far left in the photo below) and the Sigma 16mm f/1.4 Prime Lens.

 |Additional High Quality Zoom Lenses|